lrq3000/TotalRecall/README.md

 	npm run build
 ```

-The files will be written into the `public` directory.
+The extension files will be written into the `public` directory (a new `build` subdirectory will be created inside, you can importe the `public` directory as an extension in Chrome).

 ## Screenshot